There are four main components in Zeebe's architecture: the client, the gateway, the broker, and the exporter.

 The gateway is stateless and sessionless, and gateways can be added as necessary for load balancing and high availability.

 The Zeebe broker is the distributed workflow engine that keeps state of active workflow instances.

 Brokers can be partitioned for horizontal scalability and replicated for fault tolerance.
 A Zeebe deployment will often consist of more than one broker.

 It's important to note that no application business logic lives in the broker.
 Its only responsibilities are:

-Storing and managing workflow data
+Storing and managing the state of active workflow instances

 Distributing work items to clients

 Brokers form a peer-to-peer network in which there is no single point of failure.
-This is possible because all brokers perform the same kind of tasks and the responsibiltiies of an unavailable broker are transparently reassigned in the network.
+This is possible because all brokers perform the same kind of tasks and the responsibilities of an unavailable broker are transparently reassigned in the network.

 The exporter system provides an event stream of state changes within Zeebe.
 This data has many potential uses, including but not limited to:

 Monitoring the current state of running workflow instances